 I did ask a few close friends if they would be interested, and they all said no instantly.
 Black Rock City’s harsh desert heat, dust storms, and reputation for naked, drug-munching hippies was enough to scare off basically everyone I knew back then.

-So that meant I was going to Burning Man alone.
+That meant I was going to Burning Man alone.
 At the time, Burning Man’s internet forum, eplaya, was the main source of first-hand information if you had no personal sources to turn to, so I read it.
 All of it.
 I’m quite sure I read every single page of the eplaya forums over the course of several months.
 (Nowadays I recommend the Burning Man reddit page for solid information).

 I made lists.
 I began purchasing playa gear such as goggles and dust masks.
 I planned out shelf stable food so I didn’t have to rely on a cooler system (they can be VERY tricky out there!)